Jim Halpert: Seasons 4–6

-At the beginning of the season, it is revealed that Jim and Pam are dating, and that Karen had left the Scranton branch shortly after breaking up with Jim.
+At the beginning of the season, it is revealed that Jim and Pam are dating, and that Karen had left the Scranton branch shortly after Jim broke up with her.

 In the episodes "Survivor Man" and "Night Out," Jim takes on his role as manager while Michael is out of the office.
 Both times, however, his attempts at making the office better go awry.
 Ryan, annoyed by Jim's popularity with his boss David Wallace, gives Jim a performance warning in "Did I Stutter?" citing "goofing off with Dwight" and "spending time at reception" as productivity problems, despite his high sale numbers.

 In "Goodbye, Toby," Jim shows his happiness and support for Pam getting into the Pratt Institute, where she will be for the next three months.
 He plans to propose at Toby's going away party until Andy proposes in front of everybody to Angela, who accepts.
 Jim puts his ring back in his pocket and postpones the engagement.
 Instead, he proposes during the season-five premiere, "Weight Loss," during a rainy last-minute lunch date at an Interstate rest stop between Scranton and New York City, where Pam is attending Pratt.